Kurento/kurento/doc-kurento/source/dev/dev_guide.rst

 Code repositories
 =================

-Kurento source code is stored in several GitHub repositories at https://github.com/Kurento.
-Each one of these repositories has a specific purpose and usually contains the code required to build a shared library of the same name.
+Kurento source code belongs to the Kurento organization at https://github.com/Kurento.
+Additionally, several 3rd-party libraries are also forked under the same organization; each one of these repositories has a specific purpose and usually contains the code required to build a shared library of the same name.

-An overview of the relationships between all repos forming the Kurento Media Server:
+An overview of the relationships between all modules of Kurento Media Server:

 .. graphviz:: /images/graphs/dependencies-all.dot
    :align: center